 Protect Excel Files in Python

-MS Excel provides a quick and easy way to store small as well as large-sized data in the form of rows and columns.
-In addition, it lets you perform various other operations such as data formatting, computations, data analysis, graphs and charts, and so on.
-Since data is worth being protected, MS Excel allows you to password-protect the Excel files.
-In this article, you will learn how to password-protect Excel files in Python.
-Moreover, we will demonstrate how to protect a specific Excel worksheet and unprotect Excel files dynamically in Python.
+MS Excel provides a quick and easy way to store small as well as large-sized data in rows and columns.
+It also lets you format data, perform calculations, analyze data, and create graphs and charts.
+Because data needs protection, Excel allows you to password‑protect files.
+In this article you will learn how to password‑protect Excel files in Python and how to protect a specific worksheet and unprotect Excel files dynamically.

 Python Library to Protect Excel Files - Free Download

-Aspose.Cells for Python is a powerful and feature-rich library, which is designed to create, edit, and convert Excel files from within the Python applications.
-We will use this library to protect and unprotect Excel workbooks or worksheet.
-You can either download its package or install it from PyPI using the following command.
+Aspose.Cells for Python is a powerful, feature‑rich library designed to create, edit, and convert Excel files from Python applications.
+We will use this library to protect and unprotect workbooks or worksheets.
+You can either download the package or install it from PyPI with the command:

 pip install aspose-cells